nglmercer/Tiktok-Live-APPv3/README_EN.md

 ## Installation
 To install , you must go and download the .zip file ``` not the source code ``` or the executable from the following link:
 ### [Link to download from releases on Github](https://github.com/nglmercer/Tiktok-Live-TTS-APPv2/releases).
-- ``All versions will be uploaded in Releases``.
+- ``All versions will be uploaded in Releases``
-READ OR REVIEW DOCUMENTATION.
+- READ OR REVIEW DOCUMENTATION.
 [nglmercer.github.io/TikLiveApp](https://nglmercer.github.io/TikLiveApp/)
 1. Speechchat voice chat(bot reads your messages)
 2. SoundAlerts (has support for audio and video alerts)